Cortex XSOAR Transform Language (DT)

 #

-SelectorsDT also allows for conditions within the statement itself and uses Javascript to select the context items.
-This functions as a way to bind results together by embedding a selection into the DT string.
+SelectorsDT also allows for conditions within the statement itself and uses Javascript to select the Context items.
+This is a way to bind results together by embedding a selection into the DT string.

 You will notice that val